anyercastillo/hdp/README.md

 # POC
 The main goal of this project is to interface with **Bluetooth Heart Rate Service.**
+Check the project https://github.com/anyercastillo/gatt-server for a mock device

 # Watch for:
 - Bluetooth Gatt https://developer.android.com/reference/android/bluetooth/BluetoothGatt